jaimevp54/league_of_mains/README.md

 - Find out who is your most played champion (main).
 - Champion Mastery data.
-- Statistics for total data of ranked gamesplayed.
+- Statistics for the total data of all ranked games played.
-- Rwecent videos of youtube related to your main.
+- Recent videos of youtube related to your main.
 - Comparison between two summoners data.
 - Fully responsive.